govhackaustralia/hackerspace3/README.md

 ### Seed File

-Set if running in development and running the seed file.
+Optional: Set if running in development and running the seed file.

-- SEED_EMAIL
+- SEED_EMAIL (defaults to: admin@hackerspace.com)
-- SEED_NAME
+- SEED_NAME (defaults to: Admin User)

 ### Web Deployment